When your pet is found, please let us know so we can take the notice off the website and our bulletin board.

 Our 44 acre active park consists of a fitness trail, tot lot, playing fields, basketball courts and picnic pavilions.

-This 75 acre property has a recently-paved walking trail and community gardens available by subscription.
+This 75 acre property has a paved walking trail and community gardens available by subscription.

 We have wonderful trails throughout the township on which to walk or to ride horses.
 These trails are off the road; they wind through the woods, border farm fields, or parallel the Pickering Creek.
 The Horse-Shoe Trail, a historic trail that crosses Pennsylvania from Valley Forge Park to the Appalachian Trail beyond Harrisburg travels through Charlestown.